 alvasor (1641-1693) was also known as Johann Weichard Valvasor.
 He was a Slovenian nobleman from Ljubljana (Laybach), and he had established a printery in his castle with a large library and collection of prints.

 In 1682 he published the book Theatrum Mortis HumanŠ Tripartitum.
 Well, the year is a bit uncertain because the title page of each of the three parts indicate the year 1681, and in the beginning of the book there's a chronogram with the year 1680 (picture to the right).

 As the title says, the book is in three parts: Only the first part is a dance of death.
 Second part deals with the subject of various "death types" (i.e. the death of famous historic persons), and the third part shows 42 pictures of people being tortured by devils.
 The pictures are framed with decorations of flowers, birds and fruits.

 The frontispiece depicts the Triumph of Death (picture to the left) and was designed by Valvasor himself.
 The crowned Death is sitting on some sort of tomb chamber, while other Deaths are riding out through the portal on a war elephant, camel and horses.
-This probably symbolizes Death's power over the four continents, Europe (horses), Africa (elephant), Asia (camel) and the Americas (lion).(1) In front of the procession are Adam and Eve bound, along with the Tree of Wisdom with serpent.
+This probably symbolizes Death's power over the four continents, Europe (horses), Africa (elephant), Asia (camel) and the Americas (lion).(1) In front of the procession are Adam and Eve bound, along with the Tree of Wisdom and the subtil serpent.

 The illustrations were executed by Andreas Trost and Johann (Janez) Koch, and they follow the versions invented by Arnold Birckmann very closely.
 This is also true for Hollar and David Deuchar, but Valvasor is even more consequent: Hollar (and Deuchar) copied some of their scenes from Holbein, but Valvasor has only copied Birckmann.
 The only exception is the expulsion, where Valvasor doesn't follow Birckmann but on the other hand doesn't make an exact copy of Holbein either.